 Q. What kind of roommate will I have?

-A. Your roommate in New Paltz will be another IIB student.
-In New York City, you will again share a room with an IIB student.
-You will generally be housed with one roommate, although in some cases, you may have two roommates.
+A. Your roommate in New Paltz will generally be another IIB student In New York City, you will again share a room with an IIB student.
+Find more information on our housing information page.

 Q. What are the deadlines for applying?

-A. The deadline for the fall semester is June 1, and the deadline for the spring semester is November 1.
+A. The deadline for the fall semester is April 1, and the deadline for the spring semester is November 1.
+You can apply here.

 Q. What kind of local transportation is available?

 A. Most of your needs will be met on campus or within walking distance of campus.
 There is a local shuttle that is free to students that can take you to most destinations in town.
 If you want to travel to New York City, frequent bus service from New Paltz is available.
 Round-trip bus fare to New York City is $35 - $45.

 Q. Can I exchange money in New Paltz?